hawillmarth01/AStarShortestPathFinding/README.md

-# Evaluation of A* Path Finding on Real Map Data
+# Evaluation of A* Shortest Path Finding on Real Map Data
 ### Code used to evaluate A* search for CSCI 4511W Final Project

 ## Summary